edgedb/rfcs/text/1006-simplified-cli.rst

     dump                       Create a database backup
-    restore                    Restore a database backup from file config                     Configure a DB or a server instance
+    restore                    Restore a database backup from file configure                  Configure a DB or a server instance

     migration apply            Migrate the database to the latest revision migration create           Create a new migration